 Sorting Columns In Power BI And SSAS Using Tabular Editor

-We’re not going to use the server or the model object because behind the scene, Tabular Editor will automatically know which Power BI model or the analysis services model it has to connect.
+We’re not going to use the server or the model object because behind the scene Tabular Editor will automatically know which Power BI model or the analysis services model it has to connect to.
 So, we don’t need to use those variables because that is already the job of the Tabular Editor to identify how it wants to connect to those models.

 Back in Power BI, we are going to launch either Tabular Editor 3 or Tabular Editor 2.
-You can use whatever you want.
+You can use whichever one you want.
 In this case, let’s go with Tabular Editor 3.

 We go to the File tab, click on New C# code, and close the Properties option.
 Then, we can paste the code here.
-The only thing that we need to make sure is that instead of the model variable, now I’m going to use the model object.
+The only thing that we need to make sure of is that instead of using the model variable is to use the model object.
 So, let’s use the capital M and execute that code.

-Now that the script has been executed successfully, and it also says that three model changes, we are going to commit the changes back to the data model.
-We’ll save whatever we have applied on those columns.
+Now that the script has been executed successfully and it also says shows three model changes, we are going to commit the changes back to the data model.
+We’ll save whatever we have applied to those columns.

-Back in power BI, you can see that the Month Number is actually hidden.
-If I click on the Month column and go the Column Tools, and to the Sort By Column, you can see that that particular column has been sorted by the Month Number.
+Back in Power BI, you can see that the Month Number is hidden.
+If I click on the Month column and go to the Column Tools, and to the Sort By Column, you can see that particular column has been sorted by the Month Number.
 The same goes with the Calendar Year Month Number.

 That’s how easy it is to automate the process of sorting one column by another column in Power BI and SSAS.
 This was a very basic example of how you can do that operation inside the Dates table.
-But you can enrich this list by adding more columns, and then checking for another table.
+But you can enrich this list by adding more columns and then check for another table.

-I hope you found that helpful.
+I hope you’ve found this helpful.
 If you have any questions, just let me know in the comments section.